Grow in the grace and knowledge of our Lord and Savior

 and to the day of eternity.
 Amen.
 2 Peter 3:18

-For the most part, the rush and hurry of the holiday season is done.
+The rush and hurry of the holiday season is all but done.
 The only thing left is the less-than-exciting task of cleaning up the mess, taking down the tree, packing away the decorations, and letting things start to get back to “normal.”
 But what does “normal” mean for a follower of Christ?

 Certainly the world will pack “the baby Jesus” away in a box with tissue paper and not give him another thought ‘til November.
 But we can’t do that!
-For us the presence of Christ is not limited to a season of temporary “peace and good will” before we jump back into “real” life.
-For us presence of Christ is the real life we are to seek daily!
-The holidays mark but the beginning of a whole year to be filled with the grace, mercy and love of the One we know is worthy of our praise, adoration and obedience daily.
+For us the presence of Christ is not limited to a season of temporary “peace and good will” before we jump back to “real” life.
+For us presence of Christ is real life as we seek Him daily!
+The holidays are only the beginning of a whole year filled with the grace, mercy and love from the One we know is worthy of our praise, adoration and obedience daily.

-So my prayer for you and all our church family as we enter this New Year, is that it really will be a year of new beginnings as we seek to grow together in the knowledge, fellowship and love of Christ!
+So my prayer for you and all our church family as we enter the New Year is that it really will be a year of new beginnings as we seek to grow together in the knowledge, fellowship and love of Christ!
 (2 Pet 3:18).
-But if we are to do that, I remind you that a life centered on Christ does not happen by accident.
-The same God who calls us out of darkness into His Light by faith (Col 1:13), also calls us to continue walking in that Light through the same faith (1 Jn 1:7).
+But if we are to do so, let me remind you that a life centered on Christ does not happen by accident.
+The same God who calls us out of darkness into His Light by faith (Col 1:13), also calls us to continue walking in that Light through the same faith day to day (1 Jn 1:7).
 And walking, I remind you, is an intentional act.